ngzxzxzx/SC1015---Gaming-The-Data/README.md

 ## Conclusion and Key Insights
-- Regression models were not very successful in predicting Global Sales, given the low R^2 values.
+- Regression models were not very successful in predicting Global Sales, given the low $R^{2}$ values.
 - However, we can identify (the most) important features while trying to predict Global Sales.
 In our results, we found that the number of Metacritic subscribers who gave a score was the most important feature.
 - Classification models are relatively accurate in determining whether a video game will be a hit or not.

 - Through our findings, we suggest for video game companies to:
 1. Emulate established companies like Nintendo.
 Our results have shown that games under Nintendo are likely to become a hit.
 2. Encourage their playerbase to leave more reviews on metacritic, as the number of reviews on metacritic is shown to be the strongest predictor for
-   Global Sales
+   Global Sales.
-3. Ensure that the quality of games produced is high enough for critics to leave a positive review on metacritic, as a high critic score is indicative of high Global Sales
+3. Ensure that the quality of games produced is high enough for critics to leave a positive review on metacritic, as a high critic score is indicative of high Global Sales.

 ## What Did We Learn From This Project?
 - Aggregation of variables for data points with the same name.
 - Long-tailed distributions affect the performance of our models.
 In fact the accuracy and usefulness of our models drop drastically.
 - Removing outliers for a long-tailed distribution can be iffy.
 Nevertheless, we removed outliers until we are able to visibly see the distribution on a graph, even though it may be slightly skewed.
-- Why the overfitting of data occurs, and how it affects the R^2 values of test and train data
+- Why the overfitting of data occurs, and how it affects the $R^{2}$ values of test and train data.
 - Different regression and classification models outside the scope of this module: Random Forest Regression and Classification, Ridge Regression and XGBoost
 - Regression models have their own strengths.
-For example, Ridge Regression is good for overcoming overfitting, which may be useful for some datasets, and Random Forest Regression provides us the function to identify feature importances
+For example, Ridge Regression is good for overcoming overfitting, which may be useful for some datasets, and Random Forest Regression provides us the function to identify feature importances.
-- One-hot encoding is extremely useful in representing categorical data in numerical form
+- One-hot encoding is extremely useful in representing categorical data in numerical form.
-- We have to ensure that we avoid the dummy trap when using one-hot representations in our code
+- We have to ensure that we avoid the dummy trap when using one-hot representations in our code.